ALTIBASE/Documents/Manuals/Altibase_trunk/eng/Administrator’s Manual.md

 $ cp /backup_dir/*.dbf $ALTIBASE_HOME/dbs
 ```

-2. Because the ping pong checkpointing technique is used with memory tablespaces, when the database is backed up, only stable checkpoint image files for a memory tablespace are copied.
+2. Because the ping pong checkpointing is performed with memory tablespaces, when the database is backed up, only stable checkpoint image files for a memory tablespace are copied.
    Example) The backups of checkpoint image files for a memory tablespace are as follows:

 ```